springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 Simulation Investigation toolkit
 --------------------------------
 We can study simulations in detail through the Simulation_Investigation class.
+This includes automated generation of animations.

-This is described in more detail in the :doc:`Simulation_Investigation` section.
+The class is described in more detail in the :doc:`Simulation_Investigation` section.